Geeksltd/MSharp.Docs/how-to/buttonsAndLinks/hidingShowingButtons.md

 * The `VisibleIf()` method can also be used to control field visibility as well.
 * Other methods such as `ColumnVisibleIf()` and `Visible()` methods are similar methods that can be used in other scenarios and work in a similar way.
+* The logic passed to `VisibleIf()` method is generated in both the Controller and the View files.
+Properties or methods used in the visibility code should be accessible in both. *e.g. If we have a method named `IsSearchButtonVisible()` in our controller and this is used in `VisibleIf("IsSearchButtonVisible()")`, then we get a runtime error when viewing this page as view file does not have access to the controller class scope.*